rdeits/cryptics/Readme.md

 # Introduction
-This is a general cryptic crossword clue solver, written in a mix of Python and Golang.
+This is a general cryptic crossword clue solver, written in a mix of Python and Go.

 # Required python packages: